gmb2012/qlocktwo/README.md

 A QlockTwo combined with displaying of weather data from node.js webservices based on react.js

 # TODO
+- weather as component
+- real components out of it incl. graph
 - do it in react
 - webservices
 - Tests